 The STA only holds courses in London but is looking to branch out to various UK universities.

 Yes, it is possible to self-study to prepare for the STA Diploma Part 1 and 2 examinations, either by just reading the recommended reading list or by using our specially tailored Home Study Course© (HSC).
-The HSC is like an e-book, made up of 700 pages.
-The program is divided into 12 units designed to cover all relevant aspects of the Diploma Part 1 and Diploma Part 2 syllabus.
+The HSC is the STA’s proprietary e-learning course.
+Although website based, it is fully downloadable and may be used online or offline by PC, Mac, iPad or Android machines. .
+The program is divided into 15 units designed to cover all relevant aspects of the Diploma Part 1 and Diploma Part 2 syllabus.
 Each unit carries a series of multiple choice questions to test the student’s understanding of each topic.
-In addition to the HSC course materials, students are also advised to read further on each subject.
-Reference text guidance and recommended reading are provided at the end of each unit.
-Advice on writing reports and commentaries is also included in the appendix of this downloadable course.
+In addition the course offers an exam preparation module and a set of past Part 2 exam papers, as well as a supplement containing advice on tehcnical analysis report writing.
 For information on the units and their authors please visit the Home Study Course page.

-The Diploma Part 1 exams are held four times a year in March, July, September and December.
+The Diploma Part 1 exams are held three times a year in March, July, and December.
 The Diploma Part 2 exam is held twice a year in April and October.

 There is no need to have passed the Part 1 exam before sitting the Part 2 exam.
 Both can be sat while attending the STA Diploma Part 2 Course.
 In order to obtain the STA Diploma qualification both the Part 1 and 2 exams will have to have been passed, however.